Date of Last Update

 faculty will normally be set on an academic year basis except for

-the requirements of compensable service he/she will incur a
+compensable service he/she will incur a proportionate forfeiture at

-his/her annual rate.
-Faculty on an academic year pay basis, who
+rate.
+Faculty on an academic year pay basis, who terminate prior to

-terminate prior to the end of the academic year will be paid 1/2 of
+the end of the academic year will be paid 1/2 of his/her base

-his/her base academic year rate for each full academic term of
+academic year rate for each full academic term of service.
+Faculty

-service.
-Faculty who terminate during an academic semester will be
+who terminate during an academic semester will be paid 1/190 of

-paid 1/190 of his/her academic year rate for each day of completed
+his/her academic year rate for each day of completed service during

-service during that semester.
-There are normally 95 payroll days
+that semester.
+There are normally 95 payroll days during each

-contributions to all benefit plans shall be on the basis of base
+to all benefit plans shall be on the basis of base academic year

-academic year rate or, in the case of library faculty, on base
+rate or, in the case of faculty 12-month appointment, on base annual

-annual rate.
-Faculty on academic year appointments may elect to have
+rate.
+Faculty on academic year appointments may elect to have their

-their base salary paid over 9 or 12 months in semi-monthly
+base salary paid over 9 or 12 months in semi-monthly installments

-installments starting with the first pay period of the fall
+starting with the first pay period of the fall semester.
+For

-semester.
-For purposes of Section 4.2.20, the academic year or
+purposes of Section 4.2.20, the academic year or fiscal year begins

 Starting Rates.
 Starting rates for faculty will be